William Contreras Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.85 team ERA ranks fifth across all league pitching staffs.
+- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.86).

-- The Padres will look to Avila (0-0) in his second start of the season.
+- The right-hander's last appearance was on Tuesday against the Miami Marlins, when he tossed 5 1/3 innings, surrendering one earned run while allowing five hits.

-- The righty last appeared in relief on Tuesday, when he tossed two-thirds of an inning against the Miami Marlins, allowing one earned run while giving up two hits.
+- The 32-year-old has a 2.63 ERA and 8 strikeouts per nine innings in 17 games this season, while allowing a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.